TalkTalk says 4 percent of customers' data accessed in attack

 It said on Friday the total number of customers whose personal details were accessed was 156,959, and 15,656 bank account numbers and sort codes were stolen.

 Shares in TalkTalk, which had fallen 18 percent since it disclosed the hack on Oct.
-22, were trading up 5.5 percent at 233.1 pence at 8.37 a.m.
-BT.
+22, were trading up 5.5 percent at 233.1 pence at 0837 GMT.
+(Reporting by Paul Sandle; editing by Kate Holton)